firebadnofire/yt-dlp-utils/README.md

 I recommend installing yt-dlp with pip rather than apt or pacman

 # Using screen
 Screen is highly recommended when downloading large music/video files.
-Screen allows you to run commands and leave them in the backround while still being able to resume the command.
+Screen allows you to run commands and leave them in the background while still being able to resume the command.
 The command will still be running when you exit a screen.

-To use screen with either script, put `screen -mS "yt-dlp"` before you run the scipt.
+To use screen with either script, put `screen -mS "yt-dlp"` before you run the script.
 Ex: `screen -mS "yt-dlp" ./yt-music`.

 To exit the screen, run `ctrl+a` then `d`, to resume the screen, run `screen -r yt-dlp`.